UnderwaterOwlbear/underwaterowlbear.github.io/pages/bullet-rules.md

 When a character gains a level, do the following:

-1. Roll a d20 for each ability score.
+1. Roll 3d6 for each ability score.
 If it is greater than or equal to the ability score, increase that score by 1.
 2. Increase HP by +1

 | Level | XP      |